lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 stops and light rail stops that I frequently used and wanted to get the status of.
 I thought I could adapt my Node.js screenshot tool to pull data on the MUNI stops near me too, and I was somewhat successful at first.
-Like BART, MUNI has a page where they report on the time to departures of various lines at all of their stops across the city.
+Like BART, MUNI has a page where they report on the time to arrival of various lines at all of their stops across the city.

 ![screenshot of MUNI church st station status page. it shows upcoming K, M, and S trains.](./muni-00.png)